1987 Quarter Value: What Any Collector Needs to Know

 Factors That May Affect the Value

-The condition of a coin, let it be 1987 one or 1968 1 cent coin value, as stated before, has a major impact on its value, just like it does for the majority of precious items on the market.
-The worth of coins in flawless, uncirculated state (MS65 and above) is generally far higher than that of worn or circulated coins.
+The condition of a coin, should it be a 1987 or 1968 1 cent coin, as stated before, has a major impact on its value, just like it does for the majority of precious items on the market.
+The worth of coins in a flawless, uncirculated state (MS65 and above) is generally far higher than that of worn or circulated coins.

-Unique varieties, such as off-center strikes or doubled dies, or coins with general, non-categorized flaws may sell for higher prices indeed.
-Since such 1987 D quarter errors and 1987 P quarter errors are typically uncommon, collectors who focus on such unusual options find them particularly appealing and valuable not to mention.
+Unique varieties, such as off-center strikes or doubled dies, or coins with general, non-categorized flaws, may sell for higher prices indeed.
+Collectors who focus on such unusual options find them particularly appealing and valuable, not to mention.

 By the way, to identify if your coin is valuable or not, one may refer to any coin-collecting app.
 On behalf of a group of numismatists, we would like to recommend that you try Coin ID Scanner, an innovative application in the sphere of coin analysis.
 All you need to do is take a high-quality photo of your coin and let the app thoroughly analyze the content.
 As soon as the app is ready to present data, follow the prompts and enjoy the most comprehensive details about your collection!